Fenugreek Leaves Methi: Pregnancy And Food

 What is Fenugreek?

-Fenugreek is an annual herb in the family Fabaceae, with leaves that resemble those of a maple tree.
-The plant is native to the Mediterranean region and India.
-Fenugreek is cultivated worldwide as a semiarid crop.
-It is used as a spice and as a herbal medicine.
+Fenugreek (Trigonella foenum-graecum) is an annual herb of the family Fabaceae with maple-shaped leaves native to the Mediterranean region and India.
+It is grown in many parts of the world to use as flavouring and herbal medicine.

-The fenugreek plant grows to about 30–50 cm (12–20 in) tall, with slender branched stems.
-The leaves are trifoliate, with three small obovate to oblong leaflets.
-The flowers are white, axillary, and typically grow in clusters.
-When mature, they give off a strong aroma similar to that of curry.
-The fruit is an oblong pod containing 10–20 seeds.
+It grows to a maximum height of around 30–50 cm (12–20 in), and has delicate branching stems.
+The leaves are trifoliolate with three small obovate to oblong leaflets.
+The flowers are white, axillary, and are usually borne in clusters.
+They smell strongly of curry when mature.
+The fruit is an oblong pod that is rock-hard when ripe and contains between 10 and 20 seeds.

-Fenugreek seeds have a hard outer shell and a mucilaginous interior.
-When soaked in water, they swell and form a gel-like substance.
-Fenugreek seeds are used as both a spice and a herb in different parts of the world.
-In India, fenugreek seeds are roasted and ground to make a powder called dhalicha or dhana jeera powder, which is used as a condiment in curries and other dishes.
-In Ethiopia, fenugreek seeds are used to make berbere spice mixture, which is essential for making wat (stew).
+The exterior of fenugreek seeds consist of a hard shell, which partially seeps into the interior in the form of a mucilaginous mass.
+When left in water, they swell and form a gel.
+Fenugreek seeds are also used as a spice as well as a herb.
+In India, fenugreek seeds are roasted and ground into a powder, dhalicha or dhana jeera powder, used in curries and other items.
+Dhana jeera is said to aid in digestion.
+In Ethiopia, the seeds are used to make berbere spice mixture, a staple in the making of wat (stew).

-In Pakistan, fenugreek seeds are soaked overnight and then ground into a paste which is used as
+In Pakistan, fenugreek seeds are overnight and then into a paste that is used.

 What are the benefits of Fenugreek?